Garrison Pool will not open for 2020 season due to pandemic

 The role of the Wading Pool Attendant is to provide a safe and enjoyable experience at our wading pools.
 The Wading Pool Attendant works with patrons to ensure an understanding of the pool rules.
 The Wading Pool Attendant has complete authority with the emphasis on safety first.

 Wading Pool Rules

-For the safety and enjoyment of all participants, the following rules apply at both Village of Williamsville wading pools:
+For the safety and enjoyment of all participants, the following rules apply to the Village of Williamsville’s wading pool:

-- Wading pools are for children 12 and under
+- The wading pool is for children 12 and under

 Children must have a parent, guardian or caregiver 12 years of age or older actively supervising them at the pool